Fitzgerald named police chief of Denver's regional mass transit system

 Denver RTD officials said Fitzgerald was selected to lead the division following a nationwide search.

-Denver RTD CEO Debra Johnson said Fitzgerald’s career reflects a commitment to integrity, conceptual leadership that promotes procedural justice and evidence-based strategies to abate crime.
+Debra Johnson, chief executive officer of the district, said Fitzgerald’s career reflects a commitment to integrity, conceptual leadership that promotes procedural justice and evidence-based strategies to abate crime.

-“Joel is a courageous leader,” Johnson said.
+“Joel is a courageous leader,” Johnson said in the release.
 “He builds coalitions, he is focused on strategic planning and he has expanded community policing everywhere he has served – all elements that are important to RTD.
 He is committed to the betterment of the community in his approach.”

 The agency’s former chief, Robert “Bob” Grado, stepped down in March.